 The PM’s luxury vacations have long been a sore spot for many Canadians.

-It has also not escaped the notice of many Canadians that this vacation comes after he spent all but 11 days last month travelling.
+It has also not escaped the notice of many Canadians that this vacation comes after he spent all but 11 days last month traveling.

 Canadians understand that the PM needs to do his job and, often, that involves travel.
 True he did attend G7 and NATO summits, and the Papal visit, but most of July’s travel was not government business but rather fundraisers (four) and photo-ops.

-For most people, travelling to another province or country to check out local points of interest, attend special events and take pictures is called a vacation.
+For most people, traveling to another province or country to check out local points of interest, attend special events, and take pictures is called a vacation.

 After racking up roughly 26,000 km on the taxpayer’s dime (and burning roughly 120 tonnes of CO2) to raise money and take pictures, Canadians have to be wondering: are we headed into another election?